 The admissions policy of the partner institution should follow or be consistent with that of UEA and must take into account the QAA’s UK Quality Code.

-In certain circumstances courses offered by outside bodies can be accredited by UEA.
+In certain circumstances courses offered by outside bodies can be endorsed by UEA.
 Such courses will lead to the award of a University Certificate or Diploma, but are not credit-bearing and sit outside the National Qualification Framework (NQF).
-Courses appropriate for accreditation will tend to be for continuing professional development.
+Courses appropriate for endorsement will tend to be for continuing professional development.
 Academic Partnerships will be able to advise on the appropriate approval process for such awards.